trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What does it mean when the effective user is root, but the real user ID is still your name?</b></summary><br>

-The real user ID is who you really are (the user who owns the process), and the effective user ID is what the operating system looks at to make a decision whether or not you are allowed to do something (most of the time, there are some exceptions).
+The **real user ID** is who you really are (the user who owns the process), and the **effective user ID** is what the operating system looks at to make a decision whether or not you are allowed to do something (most of the time, there are some exceptions).

-When you log in, the login shell sets both the real and effective user ID to the same value (your real user id) as supplied by the password file.
+When you log in, the login shell sets both the **real and effective user ID** to the same value (your **real user ID**) as supplied by the password file.

-If, for instance, you execute setuid, and besides running as another user (e.g. root) the setuid program is also supposed to do something on your behalf:
+If, for instance, you execute setuid, and besides running as another user (e.g. **root**) the setuid program is also supposed to do something on your behalf.

-After executing setuid, it will have your real id (since you're the process owner) and the effective user id of the file owner (for example root) since it is setuid.
+After executing setuid, it will have your **real ID** (since you're the process owner) and the effective user id of the file owner (for example **root**) since it is setuid.

-Let's use the case of passwd:
+Let's use the case of `passwd`:

 ```bash
 -rwsr-xr-x 1 root root 45396 may 25  2012 /usr/bin/passwd